dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 These are again "times that try men's souls", new times and dark times, yet times that have been nurtured by a supreme exemplar of converting inner passions to patriotic action.(33)  Can you sense the ongoing presence of Paine in the United States?
-In the days after the 9/11 terrorist attack on the USA, I personally heard in the U.S. media -- and even in advertising -- this passage from Paine's Crisis Papers but without crediting him: "THESE are the times that try men's souls.
+In the days after the 9/11 terrorist attack on the USA, I personally heard in the U.S. media -- and even in advertising -- this passage from Paine's Crisis Papers but *without crediting him*: "THESE are the times that try men's souls.
 The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands it now, deserves the love and thanks of man and woman".
 Thomas Paine did not stop at inventing the United States but left us guidance toward completing the invention.
 Action now to fortify and finish his work can pay down the price of the freedom that he bequeathed us.

 ***
 Footnotes:
 1. Albert DiCanzio, [2], a comprehensive scientific biography of Galileo in the English language.
-2. Cf. Manfred Weidhorn, The Person of the Millenium: The Unique Impact of Galileo on World History (iUniverse, 2005).
-See also DiCanzio, Albert, "Book review of The Person of the Millennium" (Perspectives Journal of the American Scientific Affiliation.
+2. Cf. Manfred Weidhorn, *The Person of the Millenium: The Unique Impact of Galileo on World History* (iUniverse, 2005).
+See also DiCanzio, Albert, "Book review of *The Person of the Millennium*" (Perspectives Journal of the American Scientific Affiliation.
 59.2, June 2007), 155.
 3. Thomas Paine, [7], 157-158, 160.
 4. William M. Van der Weyde, [1] Vol. 1, vii-viii
 5. For a more complete in-context discussion of Paine's inventiveness and the background of his invention of the United States, see this forthcoming book,